cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 of increasing business types, scale and complexity, a network itself also needs to use digital twin technology to seek enhanced and optimized solutions compared to relying solely on the real network.
-The motivation for Network Digital Twin can somehow be traced back to some earlier concepts, such as "shadow MIB", inductive modeling techniques, parallel systems, etc.  Since 2017, the application of digital twin technology in the field of communication networks has
+The motivation for Network Digital Twin can be traced back to some earlier concepts, such as "shadow MIB", inductive modeling techniques, parallel systems, etc.  Since 2017, the application of digital twin technology in the field of communication networks has